kamranayub/jQuery-XML-Helper/README.md

 This small plugin will make parsing **and** manipulating XML strings/documents in browsers much easier and work correctly.

-The problem with using vanilla jQuery to manipulate an XML string in IE is that jQuery isn't quite meant for using the XML DOM to append elements.
+The problem with using vanilla jQuery to manipulate an XML string in browsers is that jQuery isn't quite meant for using the XML DOM to append elements.

 To get around this, this plugin wraps your XML string inside of the appropriate XMLDOM